nespinoza/exonailer/README.md

                           JD format, i.e., JD, BJD, MDJ, etc.) of the transit times.
 If input transit times are, for example, in utc and you want results in tdb, this has to be 'utc->tdb'.

-The **RADIAL-VELCOCITY OPTIONS** have to be defined for each instrument as well.
+The **RADIAL-VELOCITY OPTIONS** have to be defined for each instrument as well.
 For each one, you must define:

     INSTRUMENT:           The name of the instrument.
 These have to match the instruments in the radial-velocity data.